mj777n/Friend_Finder/README.md

         - htmlRoutes.js
     - node_modules
     - package.json
-    - server.js  (Our "Express Server" is started, and runs here)
+    - server.js  (Our "Express Server" is setup, started, and runs here)

 ## Built with
  * HTML and CSS